ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Each file's name identifies the name of that input dataset.
 Each file may have any number of columns, but one of them must be called "Record ID".
-Values in the "Record ID" columns of each file must be unique **across all files**.
+Values in the "Record ID" columns of each file must be unique integers.

 **Example:**